 Helen is interested in the cross-pollination of media, so her studio is an evolving laboratory of clay, cloth, paper and metal as well as the spaces in-between.
 Hence her new monoprints to complement her landscape ceramics.

-Helen and her husband Ryno have now forsaken city life to move to the quaint Klein Karoo town of Barrydale, where they have opened up a very cool gallery and craft brewery respectively.
-The recent phenomena of load-shedding is causing problems for both the ceramic and brewing business but like many South Africans, they remain optimistic.
+Helen and her husband Ryno forsook city life to move to the quaint Klein Karoo town of Barrydale, where they opened up a very cool gallery and craft brewery respectively.
+The on-going phenomena of load-shedding causes problems for both the ceramic and brewing business but like many South Africans, they remain optimistic.